JiaoLaboratory/CRAQ/README.md

 # CRAQ:
-### Clipping information for Revealing Assembly Quality
+### Pinpoint assembly error for genomic assessing and correcting

 ## Summary
-CRAQ (Clipping information for Revealing Assembly Quality), a reference-free tool that precisely pinpoints genome assembly errors.
-CRAQ can identify small-scale local error (SER) and large-scale structural error (LER) using a combinative alignment evidence of short NGS and long SMS reads, and then intergrate SER/LER calling into a comprehensive assembly quality indicator-AQI.
-Moreover, CRAQ could identify underlying chimeric contigs and break them at conflict breakpoints prior to pseudomolecule construction if user needed.
+CRAQ (Clipping Reveals Assembly Quality), a reference-free genome assembly evaluator could assess assembly accuracy and provide detailed assembly error information.
+This information includes precise locations of small-scale local errors (SERs),large-scale structural errors (LERs), and regional and overall classified AQI metrics (S-AQI & L-AQI) for assembly validation.
+CRAQ considers the haplotype features in diploid or polyploid genomes, and provide precise locus of heterozygous regions (SHRs & LHRs) based on the ratio of clipped alignments and mapping coverage.
+Moreover, CRAQ could identify underlying chimeric contigs and break them at conflict breakpoints prior to pseudomolecule construction.
 This document has the information on how to run CRAQ.

 ## Installation

 ### Requirements:
-CRAQ should install on most standard flavors of Linux.
+CRAQ should install on most standard flavors of Linux (OSX and Windows are currently under development).
 Before running CRAQ, you need to make sure that several pieces of software and/or modules are installed on the system:

 1. SAMtools((1.3.1+)) library for accessing SAM/BAM files, available from SourceForge:
     SAMtools: http://sourceforge.net/projects/samtools/files/